WOSPM/awesome-oss-maintainers-tools-list/README.md

 - [First Timers Only](https://www.firsttimersonly.com/) - A community tool for listing very easy issues to get the first timers to the project.
 - [24 Pull Requests](https://24pullrequests.com/) - The site suggests open projects, highlights tickets that are good for new contributors.
 - [FixMe](https://fixme.ossn.club/projects) - FixMe is an opensource platform maintained by the Open Source Students Network affiliated to Mozilla.

+## Funding And Finance Management

+[Open Funding](https://github.com/ralphtheninja/open-funding) - A guide for researching ways of funding open source projects.
+[Open Collective](https://opencollective.com/) - A transparent process that everyone can donate and track the money.
+[xs:code](https://xscode.com/) - Turn your open source project into a revenue source while keeping your code free.
+[IssueHunt](https://issuehunt.io/) - OSS owners and contributors can get financial support from IssueHunt or other community sponsors through this platform.
+[Flattr](https://flattr.com/) - Provides subscriptions that you divide between the creators you want to support.
+[GitHub Sponsors](https://github.com/sponsors) - GitHub Sponsors is generally available to developers and projects with bank accounts in many countries.

+## Project Management

+[Tidelift](https://tidelift.com/) - Tidelift uses a layered approach to keep your open source dependencies trouble-free and enterprise-ready.